lafvintech/LAFVIN-Desktop-AI-Gimbal-Robot/docs/source/Introduction.rst

 Introduction
 ============

-**Dear maker friends, welcome to the learning world of the LAFVIN Desktop AI Gimbal Robot!**
+**Dear friends, welcome to the learning world of the LAFVIN Desktop AI Gimbal Robot!**

 **Please read this documentation carefully.
 If you encounter any problems during use, please contact our after-sales support team, and we will assist you as soon as possible.**